 Nominees should have competed with distinction at the highest levels of athletic competition representing while Dalhousie University.

-Nominations must be received by November 21, 2018 to be considered for the induction this spring.
+Nominations must be received by November 30 each year to be considered for the induction the following spring.

 About the Dalhousie Sport Hall of Fame

 The Dalhousie Sport Hall of Fame is designed to recognize individuals and teams who have achieved excellence while representing Dalhousie University in athletic competition.
 The first induction ceremony took place in October of 2004 and continued as a biannual event until 2015 when it became a part of the Tigers annual Dinner & Auction.